 Though it has mountain surroundings, I wouldn’t categorize Edgewood Tahoe as a “mountain” course.
 It’s not quite hilly enough for that.
-It’s just a beautiful lakeside setting with an exceptional golf course that has to be played to fully appreciate.
+It’s just a beautiful lakeside setting with an exceptional golf course that has to be played to fully appreciated.
 I’ll do my best to give you a taste of what this place is all about.

 I should mention that a round at Edgewood Tahoe is not cheap.
 We ended up paying the full Saturday morning rack rate of $220.
 We could have signed up for the NCGA outing to be held here on Sunday and saved a little on the price ($185), but we decided it was worth paying more to have a quicker round that would allow us to get more out of the entire weekend.
 Ultimately, that was a good decision for the trip.

 We were able to book our tee time 60 days in advance and we locked up the first time off at 7:00.
 However, we ultimately learned that they often add earlier tee times at the last minute depending on weather forecasts and member/resort guest demand.
 We were able to move our tee time up to 6:36, but we would still not be first off.
 This policy is a little annoying for those who book a specific tee time so far in advance (for a reason).
 Upon arrival on Saturday morning, all those annoyances were quickly washed away.
 This was going to be an enjoyable round no matter what and the weather was absolutely gorgeous!